 Shelf-Made Standing Desk

-I started researching alternative workspaces, and found ideas ranging from sitting on an excercise ball to walking on a treadmill desk.
-Having sat on excercise balls before, I knew that I would quickly regress back to slouching; and the idea of working on a treadmill seemed too impractical.
+I started researching alternative workspaces, and found ideas ranging from sitting on an exercise ball to walking on a treadmill desk.
+Having sat on exercise balls before, I knew that I would quickly regress back to slouching; and the idea of working on a treadmill seemed too impractical.
 I needed something in between…

 A Standing Desk

 There seems to be a surge of people converting to standing desks recently, and there’s no shortage of personal stories and information on why they can be beneficial.
 Some very nice commercially-made standing desks are available, but not knowing if I’d actually like using one, I didn’t want to make a big up-front investment.

 For reference, my old desk was simply a cubicle desk surface that had been reclaimed from a dumpster.
 I always liked the amount of horizontal space it provided, and it was extremely solid, but not completely ideal.

 I decided to convert a cheap shelving unit into a standing desk as a way to test the waters.
 At 48"W x 24"D x 72"H, this $80 rack from Lowes was pretty ideal, and I figured that after a month if I didn’t like it, the shelf could always be used in my garage.

 I tried to follow OSHA guidelines as closely as possible when setting up the height of each shelf.
 The bottom shelf is about 7" above the ground to give my feet ample space below the rack; the upper shelf was placed so the top of the displays are right about eye-level; and the middle shelf was placed just below my elbow height for the keyboard and mouse.
 I used the extra shelf (which would have been on the very top) as a keyboard “tray” by cutting some notches in the corners to create a ledge that sticks out about six inches in the front.